 What is API Security?

-APIs play a crucial role in today's software systems by enabling different applications to communicate and share data.
-Attackers can exploit APIs as entry points without proper security, leading to data breaches and unauthorized access.
+APIs play a decisive role in today's software systems by enabling different uses to communicate and share information.
+Without proper security mechanisms malicious actors can exploit APIs as entry points leading to information breaches and unauthorized access.

-This blog dives into the world of API security, exploring its importance, common risks, and practical strategies to protect APIs.
-It will also discover the best tools for security testing, the latest security standards and frameworks, and actionable best practices to fortify the API infrastructure against emerging threats.
+This blog dives into the world of API security—exploring its importance common risks and practical strategies to protect APIs.
+This blog will also discover the best tools for security testing, the latest security standards and frameworks, and actionable best practices to fortify the API infrastructure against emerging threats.

 What is API Security?